David K. Thomson: New Mexico Supreme Court

 In December 2018, Thomson was one of fourteen applicants who applied for two upcoming vacancies on the New Mexico Supreme Court.
 On January 11, 2019, the nominating commission submitted his name along with six others to fill the vacancies.
 On January 25, 2019, Governor Michelle Lujan Grisham announced her selection of Thomson to fill the vacancy left by the retirement of Petra Jimenez Maes.
 He was sworn in on February 4, 2019.
+He was sworn in as the chief justice on April 17, 2024.